Provides TAFE Queensland with a policy position for management of work, health and safety.

-TAFE Queensland is committed to providing a safe, healthy and productive working environment for all people who work, study, visit our campuses or have the potential to be affected by our activities.
-TAFE Queensland will strive for Zero Harm at Work, meaning 'no harm to anyone, any time while at work'.
-The health, safety and wellbeing of our people is integral to the achievement of our strategic goals.
+TAFE Queensland is committed to providing a safe, healthy and productive working environment for all people who work, study, visit a campus, or have the potential to be affected by TAFE Queensland's activities.
+TAFE Queensland will strive towards Safety Leadership, meaning 'everybody safe at work'.

 This policy applies to:

-A person who has responsibility for the activity being performed or the area the activity is occurring in including senior executive, directors and executive directors.
+A person who has responsibility for the activity being performed or the area the activity is occurring in including senior Executive, Executive Directors, and Directors.

 A person conducting a business or undertaking alone or with others, whether or not for profit or gain.
 A PCBU can be a sole trader (e.g. a self-employed person), a partnership, company, unincorporated associated or a government department of public authority (including a municipal council).
 Specific to TAFE Queensland, a PCBU includes TAFE Queensland operating as a statutory body as well as other PCBUs interacting with or engaged by TAFE Queensland such as, but not limited to independent contractors, manufactures, designers and suppliers.

 WHS Management System (WHSMS):